rhtgpta/polity_senti/README.md

 # Indian Political Sentiments

-An application that let the users search across all tweets related to the Indian political scenario through a seaarch phrase.
+An application that let the users search across all tweets related to the Indian political scenario through an input text phrase.

-Through the [Dash](https://plot.ly/products/dash/) framework, two graphs are presented that show the sentiment across across time, and a donut chart that aggregates the total sentiment.
-The data is fetched through a [tool](https://github.com/Jefferson-Henrique/GetOldTweets-python) to fetch old tweets while bypassing some API limitations.
+By using the [Dash](https://plot.ly/products/dash/) framework, two graphs are presented --- a line chart for the sentiment across time, and a donut chart that aggregates the total sentiment.
+The data is obtained through a [tool](https://github.com/Jefferson-Henrique/GetOldTweets-python) to fetch old tweets while bypassing some API limitations.

 The app is deployed on Heroku and can be accessed on the following link: